 For God hath not given us the spirit of fear; but of power, and of love, and of a sound mind.
 2 Timothy 1:7 KJV

 You know, it is difficult to overcome anything in ignorance and without the right tools.
 I have shared some of my journey to healing and some insights into overcoming PTSD, but there is no way I am able to write about all of the really important teachings that helped me be an overcomer.

 If you have never listened to the teaching on the Spirit, Soul, Body Connection, it is a must coupled with the teaching on Separation.
 Also, the 8r’s to Freedom, 7 Steps to Sin, and the Father’s Love will serve you well.
 All of these were really important to me and still are to my overcoming journey and to staying free.

-And don’t forget to register for the upcoming online streaming of Overcoming PTSD conference.
+And don’t forget to watch the online Overcoming PTSD conference.
 You are sure to get incredible revelation and even more powerful keys to your freedom and deliverance from the tormenting reality of PTSD.

 Ultimately the gospel is the solution for PTSD There is forgiveness that can be applied to the trauma, deliverance from fear, hope of eternal life, and the reality of being able to die to the past and look ahead to the future knowing that in the end, everything will be safe and secure.

 Teacher and Elder at Hope of the Generations Church